 4. Gradually add in egg mixture and stir to incorporate (you may use wooden spatula to stir or use a mixer with paddle attachement to beat).
 Mix thoroughly until desired texture ( to check-scooping it up using a wooden spoon, the batter should hang down about 20sec before drop down).

 5. Pour batter into a piping bag fitted with a 1cm piping tip.
-Pipe on a baking tray line with non-stick baking paper, allow 2"-3" gap in between each batter.
+Pipe on a baking tray line with non-stick baking paper( must use non-stick paper otherwise puff will stick on the paper), allow 2"-3" gap in between each batter.

 6. Bake at preheated oven at 190c for 20mins, then 5-10 mins (fan forced ) till golden brown and firm to touch (this is to prevent it collapsed later).